Netflix-Skunkworks/iep-apps/atlas-slotting/README.md

 ## Introduction

-Given a set of app names, the service periodically polls AWS AutoScalingGroups (ASGs) and AWS EC2 Instances, so that it can assign slot numbers to the instances, from 0 to N. As instances in the ASG are replaced, they take over missing slot numbers on a first-come, first-served basis.
+Given a set of app names, the service periodically polls AWS AutoScalingGroups (ASGs) and AWS EC2 Instances, so that it can assign slot numbers to the instances, from 0 to N-1.
+As instances in the ASG are replaced, they take over missing slot numbers on a first-come, first-served basis.
 To the extent that instances in the ASG remain stable, so will the slot numbers.

+The slotting service should only monitor apps with statically sized ASGs - it does not provide the necessary slot number stability when dynamic scaling is configured.
+A monitored app can be scaled up or down in size, as long as this is done through new ASG deployments.

-Slotting information is used by Atlas in the consistent hashing scheme which divides data between nodes in large backend clusters.
-This information is one of the pre-requisites for running large Atlas clusters.
+Slotting information is used by Atlas in the hashing scheme which divides data between nodes in large backend clusters.
+This information is one of the pre-requisites for running large Atlas deployments.

 DynamoDB is used for durable storage, so that slot numbers remain consistent between deployments of the slotting service and instance replacements that may occur.
 If a DynamoDB table does not